intel/llvm/sycl/doc/DynamicLinkingTestPlan.md

 ## Tests

-All the tests consist of the main application and at least one shared library.
+All the tests consist of at least one main application and at least one shared library.
 For all the tests simple calculation is performed by the application's kernel(s) that used `SYCL_EXTERNAL` from the shared library.
 Example : addition of vectors.